-Pursuant to the Stockholders Agreement, Centerbridge will have the right to designate of our directors, or the Centerbridge Directors, which will be Centerbridge Directors for as long as Centerbridge directly or indirectly, beneficially owns, in the aggregate, % or more of our Class A common stock (assuming that all outstanding LLC Interests in GoHealth Holdings, LLC are redeemed for newly issued shares of our class A common stock on a one-for-one basis), and our Founders shall have the right to designate of our directors, or the Founders Directors, which will be the Founders Directors for as long as our Founders directly or indirectly, beneficially owns, in the aggregate, % or more of our Class A common stock (assuming that all outstanding LLC Interests are redeemed for newly issued shares of our class A common stock (assuming that all outstanding LLC Interests are redeemed for newly issued shares of our class A common stock on a one-for-one basis).
-Each of Centerbridge and our Founders will also agree to vote, or cause to vote, all of their outstanding shares of our Class A common stock and Class B common stock at any annual or special meeting of stockholders in which directors are elected, so as to cause the election of the Centerbridge Directors, Founders Directors Founders Directors and one of our Founders for as long as such individual is our Chief Executive Officer.
+Pursuant to the Stockholders Agreement, Centerbridge will have the right to designate of our directors, or the Centerbridge Directors, which will be Centerbridge Directors for as long as Centerbridge directly or indirectly, beneficially owns, in the aggregate, % or more of our Class A common stock (assuming that all outstanding LLC Interests in GoHealth Holdings, LLC are redeemed for newly-issued shares of our Class A common stock on a one-for-one basis), and our Founders shall have the right to designate of our directors, or the Founders Directors, which will be the Founders Directors for as long as our Founders directly or indirectly, beneficially own, in the aggregate, % or more of our Class A common stock (assuming that all outstanding LLC Interests are redeemed for newly-issued shares of our class A common stock on a one-for-one basis).
+Each of Centerbridge and our Founders will also agree to vote, or cause to vote, all of their outstanding shares of our Class A common stock at any annual or special meeting of stockholders in which directors are elected, so as to cause the election of the Centerbridge Directors, Founders Directors and one of our Founders for as long as such individual is our Chief Executive Officer.
 Additionally, pursuant to the Stockholders Agreement, we shall take all commercially reasonable actions to cause (1) the board of directors to be comprised of at least directors or such other number of directors as our board of directors may determine; (2) the individuals designated in accordance with the terms of the Stockholders Agreement to be included in the slate of nominees to be elected to the board of directors at the next annual or special meeting of our stockholders at which directors are to be elected and at each annual meeting of our stockholders thereafter at which a director's term expires; and (3) the individuals designated in accordance with the terms of the Stockholders Agreement to fill the applicable vacancies on the board of directors.
 The Stockholders Agreement allows for the board of directors to reject the nomination, appointment or election of a particular director if such nomination, appointment or election would constitute a breach of the board of directors' fiduciary duties to our stockholders or does not otherwise comply with any requirements of our amended and restated certificate of incorporation or our amended and restated bylaws or the charter for, or related guidelines of, the board of directors' nominating and corporate governance committee.
 See "Management-Composition of our Board of Directors."

-In addition, the Stockholders Agreement provides that for as long as beneficially own, directly or indirectly, in the aggregate, % or more of all issued and outstanding shares of our Class A common stock (assuming that all outstanding LLC Interests are redeemed for newly issued shares of our Class A common stock on a one-for-one basis), we will not take, and will cause our subsidiaries not to take, certain actions (whether by merger, consolidation or otherwise) without the prior written approval of , including:
+In addition, the Stockholders Agreement provides that for as long as beneficially own, directly or indirectly, in the aggregate, % or more of all issued and outstanding shares of our Class A common stock (assuming that all outstanding LLC Interests are redeemed for newly-issued shares of our Class A common stock on a one-for-one basis), we will not take, and will cause our subsidiaries not to take, certain actions (whether by merger, consolidation or otherwise) without the prior written approval of , including: